Crown Entities Act 2004

 You could also call this:

-"The board's job is to manage the company and make decisions according to the rules."
+"The board's job is to manage the company and make decisions following the law."

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.